kmewrd/myco-log/README.md

 **A front end application built by Kim Ward.**

 Myco-Log is the final solo project built during Mod 3 of Turing School of Software & Design.
 For emerging mushroom enthusiasts, this is the perfect application to discover common fungi in your region and record sightings in the wild!
+This app was designed for mobile first, but is responsive for various screen sizes.

 Visit the deployed site here: [Myco-Log](https://myco-log.herokuapp.com/)

+View wireframes on Figma: [Myco-Log Wireframes](https://www.figma.com/file/7n6XyOI7JQknK1UQ2xbrCt/U.F.O.---Unidentified-Fungus-Outdoors?node-id=0%3A1)

 ## Goals